thayerh/cds-calculator/README.md

 ## Inspiration
-As health-conscious hackers, we've always wanted a way to easily track nutrition data from our school's dining hall.
-After months of discussing the idea, we were thrilled to be able to make the project for this hackathon.
+As health-conscious developers, we've always wanted a way to track nutrition data from our school's dining hall easily.
+After months of discussing the idea, we were thrilled to be able to make this project for MLH's HackBattle hackathon.
 ## What it does
-This tracker is built off of scraped data from the UNC dining hall website.
+This tracker is built on scraped data from the UNC dining hall website.
 Users can choose their date, meal time, dining hall section, meal, and number of servings!
 ## How we built it
 The data was scraped using BeautifulSoup and Selenium, and then we used Angular to implement the front-end interface.
 ## Challenges we ran into